 The agreement addresses mitigation primarily through requiring that states prepare National Determined Contributions ("NDC")532 (see articles 3 and 4).
 Each party is required to prepare, communicate and maintain successive NDCs that it intends to achieve to promote the objectives of the Paris Agreement.
-In doing so, they shall pursue their own domestic measures with the aim of achieving their contribution to keeping global temperature increases to safe levels.533 subsidiary bodies that undertake technical discussions namely the Subsidiary Body for Implementation ("SBI") and the Subsidiary Body for Scientific and Technological Advice ("SBSTA").
+In doing so, they shall pursue their own domestic measures with the aim of achieving their contribution to keeping global temperature increases to safe levels.533 ssential background/convention bodies/items/2629.php.
+It is noteworthy to mention that the COP has two subsidiary bodies that undertake technical discussions namely the Subsidiary Body for Implementation ("SBI") and the Subsidiary Body for Scientific and Technological Advice ("SBSTA").
 This holds true to the linkages between the science behind climate change and international climate change law.

-Parties are to pursue the global goal of enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change.534 The sharing of information, good practices and experiences learned including science, planning, policies and implementation measures are envisaged.535 Furthermore, the agreement provides that parties should submit and update periodically adaptation
+Parties are to pursue the global goal of enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change.
+The sharing of information, good practices and experiences learned including science, planning, policies and implementation measures are envisaged.
+Furthermore, the agreement provides that parties should submit and update periodically adaptation

-527 Ladan MT 'SDGs Framework as the Blueprint for Climate Change Action and Sustainable Development in Africa: Role of Law and Parliaments' (2016) 22 SAJELP 159 at 162.
+Ladan MT 'SDGs Framework as the Blueprint for Climate Change Action and Sustainable Development in Africa: Role of Law and Parliaments' (2016) 22 SAJELP 159 at 162.